sdhegde/pyspark-examples/README.md

 #### 2) `sparkWordCloud.py`:
-removes stop-words from all text files and creates wordcloud image.
+removes stop-words from all text files using spark's ML feature and creates wordcloud image.

 _data_: sample data is provided in testdata folder